MicrosoftDocs/azure-docs/articles/virtual-network/virtual-networks-faq.md

 No. Address spaces must not overalap to enable VNet Peering.

 ### How much do VNet peering links cost?
 There is no charge for creating a VNet peering connection.
 Data transfer across peering connections is charged.
-[See] here(https://azure.microsoft.com/pricing/details/virtual-network/).
+[See here](https://azure.microsoft.com/pricing/details/virtual-network/).

 ### Is VNet peering traffic encrypted?
 No. Traffic between resources in peered VNets is private and isolated.
 It remains completely on the Microsoft Backbone.